arnesor/statistics/README.md

-# statistics
+# Statistics
-Jypyter notebooks for statistics from Norway
+Jupyter notebooks for statistics from Norway.